Casino Royale (2006)

 M: Sometimes we pay so much attention to our enemies, we forget to watch our friends as well.

-Le Chiffre: [after striking Bond with a knotted rope] You know, I never understood all these elaborate tortures.
+Le Chiffre: [after striking Bond with a knotted rope inside a steel chamber] You know, I never understood all these elaborate tortures.
 It's the simplest thing... to cause more pain than a man can possibly endure.

 [strikes Bond again, this time harder]